 Toys are an important part of every child’s development.
 It teaches them actions and reactions, how to interact and it also teaches them about how things work.
-However, whilst they are common place in the living room, bedroom, bathroom and even the kitchen, there is one place that they should not be and that is the cot.
+However, whilst they are commonplace in the living room, bedroom, bathroom and even the kitchen, there is one place that they should not be and that is the cot.

 No Toys In The Crib

-The cot is a place that should be kept for sleeping only.
+A cot is a place that should be kept for sleeping only.
 However, a belief has arisen that toys can enhance the child’s experience of going to bed.
-It has become a given that we should now fill the cot with colourful toys and gadgets that fit onto the rails and play music and sounds but in reality they become a distraction and actually work by stimulating the child.
+It has become a given that we should now fill the cot with colourful toys and gadgets that fit onto the rails and play music and sounds but in reality, they become a distraction and actually work by stimulating the child.
 This goes contrary to teaching them the skill of sleep.

 One of the most common toys seen in a cot is the mobile but even this is not recommended if you want your child to get into the correct habit of sleeping correctly.
-It may seem like the mobile works as you see you child laying there, calmly, staring at its pretty colours and sounds.
+It may seem like the mobile works as you see your child laying there, calmly, staring at its pretty colours and sounds.
 But they are in fact doing the opposite – exciting your child and stopping them from going to sleep.

 Bedtime is for sleep

-A child associates toys with playtime, during the day whether at home or in nursery they are surrounded by toys and this encourages them to play.
+A child associates toys with playtime, during the day whether at home or in the nursery they are surrounded by toys and this encourages them to play.
 Therefore, a cot full of toys will mean that your child will want to play rather than relax and close their eye.
 Bedtime is the time for sleep and not the time for play.